Kim Soo-hyun

 Kim Soo-hyun (Korean: 김수현; born February 16, 1988) is a South Korean actor.
-One of the highest-paid actors in South Korea, his accolades include four Baeksang Arts Awards, two Grand Bell Awards and one Blue Dragon Film Award.
-From 2012 to 2016 and in 2021, he has appeared in Forbes Korea Power Celebrity 40 list.
-He was selected as Gallup Korea's Television Actor of the Year in 2014 and was featured by Forbes in their 30 Under 30 Asia list of 2016.

-Kim took acting classes during his school years on his mother's recommendation to overcome his introvert personality.
-Following a few theatrical works, he made his television debut in 2007 with the family sitcom Kimchi Cheese Smile.
-He went on to establish himself with starring roles in the television dramas Dream High (2011), Moon Embracing the Sun (2012), as well as in the top-grossing films The Thieves (2012) and Secretly, Greatly (2013).
-His performance as King Lee Hwon in Moon Embracing the Sun won him the Baeksang Arts Award for Best Actor – Television.
+He is the recipient of five Baeksang Arts Awards, two Grand Bell Awards and one Blue Dragon Film Award.
+Kim made his television debut in 2007 with the family sitcom Kimchi Cheese Smile following a few theatrical performances.
+He went on to star in television dramas Dream High (2011), Moon Embracing the Sun (2012), as well as in the top-grossing films The Thieves (2012) and Secretly, Greatly (2013).

-Kim became a top Hallyu star as he gained further success with the fantasy romantic comedy My Love from the Star (2013–14), and the variety-drama The Producers (2015), which earned him three Daesang (Grand Prize).
-Following the box-office failure Real (2017), he enlisted to complete his mandatory military service.
-He marked his return to acting with the romantic comedy It's Okay to Not Be Okay (2020) and the thriller One Ordinary Day (2021).
+Kim became a top hallyu star with the fantasy series My Love from the Star (2013–14), followed by the variety drama The Producers (2015).
+He enlisted in the mandatory military service in October 2017, and returned to acting with It's Okay to Not Be Okay (2020).
+Following that, he starred in One Ordinary Day (2021) and Queen of Tears (2024).
+He was selected as Gallup Korea's Television Actor of the Year in 2014.

 Early life and education

-Born on February 16, 1988, Kim's father is Kim Chung-hoon and was the lead singer of the 80's band "Seven Dolphins".
+Kim was born on February 16, 1988, in Gangnam District, Seoul, South Korea.
+His birth father is Kim Chung-hoon who was the lead singer of the 80's band "Seven Dolphins".
+His parents separated during his early childhood and as such considered himself an only son raised by a single mother.